 Sandra Burke has been working with children and adults with communication difficulties for 15 years.
 She has worked in several settings, such as home health care, assisted living facilities, special day classes, public and private schools, and university clinics.
 She received her Master of Science Degree in Communicative Disorders with an emphasis in Speech and Language Pathology from San Francisco State University in 2005.
 She finished her clinical fellowship year in September 2006 at Hope Technology School.
 Sandra is a licensed speech-language pathologist, has her national certification through the America Speech-Language Hearing Association (ASHA), and obtained a California Credential in Clinical Rehabilitative Services.
 Prior to graduate school, Sandra studied Special Education and Linguistics at San Francisco State University.
 She has been trained in ABA (Applied Behavior Analysis), Integrated Play Group Therapy, Links to Language, Tomatis Auditory Re-Education Therapy, Feeding Therapy, and Augmentative and Alternative Communication (AAC).

-Kokeb McDonald has her Bachelors of Science in Occupational Therapy from San Jose State University and Masters of Science in Health Care Administration Management and Change in Health Care Option at Cal State East Bay.
-Kokeb believes strongly in the value of providing family education and training to help achieve optimal results with her therapeutic interventions.
+Kokeb has her B.S. in Occupational Therapy from San Jose State University and Masters of Science in Health Care Administration Management and Change in Health Care Option at Cal State East Bay.
+She strongly believes in the value of providing family education and training to help achieve optimal results.
 Kokeb is very enthusiastic about learning new treatment approaches, and expanding her current therapy box of tools.
 Kokeb has additional training and certification in Masgutova Neurosensorimotor Reflex Integration (MNRI), Integrated Listening System (iLs), Advanced Therapeutic Listening, Interactive Metronome (IM), and Handwriting Without Tears.

 Jeff earned his Bachelor of Science Degree in Kinesiology with a concentration in Physical Education from San Francisco State University.
 He is currently pursuing a Master’s Degree in Kinesiology and teaching credential to become an equipped Adapted Physical Education instructor.
 Jeff has experience working with collegiate athletes, but his passion remains embedded in creating dynamic inclusive physical activity programs for his students.